Imprint Data Protection

 e) Right to information

-If you have asserted the right to rectification, deletion or restriction of processing against the controller, the controller is obliged to inform all recipients to whom the personal data concerning you have been disclosed of this rectification or deletion of the data or restriction of processing, unless: this turns out to be impossible or involves disproportionate effort.
-You have the right to be informed about these recipients by the person responsible.
+If you have asserted your right to rectification, erasure, or restriction of processing vis-à-vis the controller, the controller is obligated to inform all recipients to whom the personal data concerning you was disclosed of this rectification, erasure, or restriction of processing, unless doing so proves impossible or involves disproportionate effort.
+You have the right to be informed by the controller of these recipients.

 f) Right to data portability

-You have the right to receive the personal data concerning you that you have provided to the person responsible in a structured, common and machine-readable format.
-You also have the right to transmit this data to another person responsible without hindrance from the person responsible to whom the personal data was provided, provided that
+You have the right to receive the personal data concerning you that you have provided to the controller in a structured, common and machine-readable format.
+You also have the right to transmit these data to another controller without hindrance from the controller to whom the personal data was provided, provided that

-(2) the processing takes place using automated procedures.
-In exercising this right, you also have the right to have the personal data concerning you transmitted directly from one controller to another controller, to the extent that this is technically feasible.
+(2) the processing is carried out using automated procedures.
+In exercising this right, you also have the right to have the personal data concerning you transmitted directly from one controller to another, where technically feasible.

-The freedoms and rights of other people must not be impaired by this.
-The right to data portability does not apply to processing of personal data that is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+The freedoms and rights of others must not be adversely affected.
+The right to data portability does not apply to the processing of personal data necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-You have the right, for reasons arising from your particular situation, to object at any time to the processing of your personal data, which is carried out on the basis of Article 6 (1) (e) or (f) of the EU GDPR; This also applies to profiling based on these provisions.
-The person responsible will no longer process the personal data concerning you unless he can demonstrate compelling legitimate grounds for the processing that outweigh your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+You have the right to object at any time to the processing of personal data concerning you based on Article 6 (1) (e) or (f) GDPR, for reasons related to your particular situation; this also applies to profiling based on these provisions.
+The controller will no longer process the personal data concerning you unless they can demonstrate compelling legitimate grounds for the processing that override your interests, rights, and freedoms, or the processing serves to assert, exercise, or defend legal claims.

-If your personal data is processed for the purpose of direct advertising, you have the right to object at any time to the processing of your personal data for the purpose of such advertising; This also applies to profiling insofar as it is connected to such direct advertising.
-If you object to processing for direct advertising purposes, your personal data will no longer be processed for these purposes.
-In connection with the use of information society services - regardless of Directive 2002/58/EC - you have the opportunity to exercise your right to object using automated procedures that use technical specifications.
+If the personal data concerning you is processed for direct marketing purposes, you have the right to object at any time to the processing of personal data concerning you for the purposes of such advertising; this also applies to profiling insofar as it is associated with such direct marketing.
+If you object to processing for direct marketing purposes, the personal data concerning you will no longer be processed for these purposes.
+In connection with the use of information society services, you have the option of exercising your right of objection by means of automated procedures that use technical specifications, notwithstanding Directive 2002/58/EC.

 h) Right to revoke the declaration of consent under data protection law

-You have the right to revoke your data protection declaration of consent at any time.
-The revocation of consent does not affect the lawfulness of the processing carried out based on the consent before its revocation.
+You have the right to revoke your consent to data protection at any time.
+Revoking your consent does not affect the legality of the processing carried out on the basis of your consent up to the time of revocation.

-Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work or the place of the alleged infringement, if you are of the opinion that the processing of personal data concerning you is contrary to violates the EU GDPR.
-The supervisory authority to which the complaint was submitted will inform the complainant of the status and results of the complaint, including the possibility of a legal remedy in accordance with Article 78 EU GDPR.
+Without prejudice to any other administrative or judicial remedy, you have the right to lodge a complaint with a supervisory authority, in particular in the Member State of your residence, place of work, or place of the alleged infringement, if you believe that the processing of personal data concerning you infringes the GDPR.
+The supervisory authority with which the complaint was lodged will inform the complainant of the status and outcome of the complaint, including the possibility of a judicial remedy under Article 78 GDPR.
 The jurisdiction of the supervisory authority depends on your place of residence.

-A list of regulatory authorities can be found here:
+A list of supervisory authorities can be found here:

 https://www.bfdi.bund.de/DE/Infothek/Anschrift_Links/anschrift_links-node.html

-This data protection declaration was created by ASG Rechtsanwälte.
+This privacy policy was created by ASG Rechtsanwälte.